Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Single-Agent Learning with Bandit Feedback

 \section{Single-Agent Learning with Bandit Feedback}

-In this section, we provide a simple single-agent bandit learning algorithm that players could employ to increase their individual rewards in an online manner and prove that it achieves the near-optimal regret minimization property for bandit concave optimization (BCO)\footnote{This setting is the same as bandit convex optimization in the literature and we consider maximization and concave reward functions instead of minimization and convex loss functions.}.
+In this section, we provide a simple single-agent bandit learning algorithm that one player could employ to increase her individual reward in an online manner and prove that the algorithm achieves the near-optimal regret minimization property for bandit strongly concave optimization\footnote{This setting is the same as bandit convex optimization in the literature and we consider maximizing concave reward functions instead of minimizing convex loss functions.}.